Karen M. Gil Internship Program

 - Minimum cumulative GPA of 3.4

-- Demonstrated knowledge of psychology, professionalism, and motivation to contribute and learn in the program
+- Demonstrated knowledge of psychology and/or neuroscience, professionalism, and motivation to contribute and learn in the program

 The Gil Internship Program finds each Gil Intern a worksite in the Chapel Hill area and matches accepted interns to an appropriate internship worksite based on the student’s interests in psychology.